gu-fan/riv.vim/README.rst

     You can set '`g:riv_content_format`_' to change it's format.

-* Options:
+* Extra Options:

+  + The title punctuations:

-  + Although you can define a section title with most punctuations (any non-alphanumeric printable 7-bit ASCII character).
+    Although you can define a section title with most punctuations (any non-alphanumeric printable 7-bit ASCII character).

     Riv use following punctuations for titles: